kxkannan/project-readable/README.md

 # Readable API Server

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.

-## Start Developing

-To get started developing right away:
+This is my project for Udacity React/Redux course.

+The app comes up with a default set of posts and categories.
+You can add new post to a category or sort the posts by Vote score or Timestamp.

+You can edit a post by clicking on it and updating the title and body.
+Comments can be added to the post by clicking on the post.
+New comments will display below the post.

+Comments can be voted up or down; comments can be edited or deleted.

+To start the backend server

-* Install and start the API server
+* Install and start the backend API server
     - `cd api-server`
     - `npm install`
     - `node server`

-* In another terminal window, use Create React App to scaffold out the front-end
+* In another terminal window,
-    - `create-react-app frontend`

     - `cd frontend`
     - `npm start`

-## API Server

-Information about the API server and how to use it can be found in its [README file](api-server/README.md).